TheOdinProject/curriculum/frameworks/angular.md

 # Introduction
 First released back in 2012 by Google, AngularJS was the first big-hitter in Single Page Application(SPA) frameworks.
 A big appeal of AngularJS was its unobtrusive approach as you could control which parts of your page interacted with the AngularJS framework.

-In 2016 Angular 2 was released named simply Angular.
+In 2016 Angular 2 was released simply named Angular.
 The reasoning was that this was a groundbreaking update with no backwards compatibility with AngularJS and therefore represented a new version that would be taken forwards.

-The lack of backwards compatibility with AngularJS meant it lost a lot of trust with the developer community as entire applications has to be rewritten from scratch to use the new Angular framework.
-Many see this as the reason React, and to a lesser extent VueJS gained huge traction in the frontend Framework space.
+The lack of backwards compatibility with AngularJS meant it lost a lot of trust with the developer community as entire applications would have to be rewritten from scratch to use the new Angular framework.
+Many see this as the reason React, and to a lesser extent VueJS gained huge traction in the frontend framework space.

-Since Angular's release it ensured no further groundbreaking changes with backwards compatibility across versions.
+Since Angular's release it has ensured no further groundbreaking changes with backwards compatibility maintained across versions.

 At the time of writing version 6 has just been released.